-Fingerprinting services are offered on a walk-in basis at South Sound 911’s public counter (945 Tacoma Ave.
-S, Tacoma).
-The service is offered during normal business hours, but fingerprinting services end one (1) hour before closing.
+Fingerprinting services are offered by appointment only at South Sound 911’s public counter.
 Photo identification is required (driver license, passport, etc.) at the time of service.

 The public counter provides inkless (digitally scanned) fingerprints on an FBI FD-258 card provided by our office.
 If you require ink fingerprints or need your prints applied to a fingerprint card supplied to you by the requesting agency, you will need to contact another fingerprinting service provider or visit the Washington State Patrol’s office in Olympia.